|Adopt a Wolf|

 We suggest that our visitors always expect rain while in this part of western Washington.
 As the saying around here goes, "if you can't do it in the rain, you can't do it".
 It's always a good idea to bring an umbrella with you in the car, in case of inclement weather.
 Not to worry though – rain doesn't bother the wolves, so your wolf-watching opportunities won't be hindered.

-From mid-June through mid-September, blue skies and sunshine generally prevail.
-Temperatures here can reach the high 90s, so be sure to bring plenty of sun block and a hat.
-Overnite campers and Howl-In goers should bring a warm layer.
+From mid-June through mid-September, blue skies and sunshine generally prevail, so be sure to bring plenty of sun block and a hat.
+If the temperature reaches 95 degrees, we will close the sanctuary.
+Overnite campers should bring a warm layer.

 Fall, winter, and spring can be rather chilly and wet -- so be sure to bring along some extra layers and a raincoat.